After-Hours Church Calls: Who Covers What

 Share this post

-Imagine this: A church with 120 members gets 80+ calls a month.
-If an AI agent handles the basic stuff—service times, directions, event info—that's about 50-60 calls the staff doesn't have to field.
-The rest?
-Those get transferred directly to staff for pastoral care, prayer requests, and member needs.
+Here's the shape of it: A church with 120 members gets 80+ calls a month.
+If the basic questions — service times, directions, event info — are handled automatically, that's roughly 50–60 calls the staff never has to field.
+The rest transfer directly to staff for pastoral care, prayer requests, and member needs.

 📞 68% of church staff feel overwhelmed by admin tasks pulling them from ministry (Barna Group)